saxena-dev/manja/ARCHITECTURE.md

   - Used internally by the `manja` facade and can be depended on directly by advanced consumers who want more control than `ManjaClient` offers.

-- `manja-ticker`
+- `manja-ticker` (Tier‑2 ticker runtime)

   - Hosts the async WebSocket ticker runtime and streaming types:
     `WebSocketClient`, `TickerStream`, `StreamState`, `KiteStreamCredentials`,
     ticker `Mode` and `TickerRequest`.
   - Depends on `tokio-tungstenite`, `tungstenite`, `stubborn-io`, etc.
-  - Intended primarily as an implementation crate; most users should go through `manja::kite::ticker`, which re‑exports these types from the facade crate when the `websocket` feature is enabled.
+  - Intended primarily as an advanced, low‑level runtime; most users should go through `manja::kite::ticker`, which re‑exports these types from the facade crate when the `websocket` feature is enabled.

-- `manja-extras`
+- `manja-extras` (Tier‑3 extras)
   - Hosts optional WebDriver + TOTP login helpers used to automate interactive Kite login flows.
   - Provides: